JetBrains/kotlin-web-site/pages/docs/reference/exceptions.md

 ### Try is an expression

-*try*{: .keyword } is an expression, i.e. it may have a return value.
+*try*{: .keyword } is an expression, i.e. it may have a return value:

 ``` kotlin
 val a: Int? = try { parseInt(input) } catch (e: NumberFormatException) { null }